Burlington House Lunchtime Scientist: Astrobiology 2021

 - Space Materials

 - and more?

 To register, please go to the respective pages linked below.

-BHLS will happen every Thursday starting 6th May, which you can join live at 12pm or re-watch at your leisure.
+BHLS will happen every Thursday starting 6th May (apart from half-term), which you can join live at 12pm or re-watch at your leisure.
 We are aiming to offer as many as we can up to the end of the school year and will be adding more speakers in due course.

 Announced Line Up & Links

 |What is Astrobiology?||12pm, 6th May||Professor Karen Olsson-Francis||Watch here|